TL-System/plato/README.md

 docker rmi plato
 ```

-The provided `Dockerfile` helps to build a Docker container image running Ubuntu 20.04, with two virtual environments pre-installed: the one called `federated` supports PyTorch and Python 3.8, and one called `mindspore` supports [MindSpore 1.1](https://github.com/mindspore-ai/mindspore) and Python 3.7.5 (which is the Python version that MindSpore requires).
+The provided `Dockerfile` helps to build a Docker container image running Ubuntu 20.04, with two virtual environments pre-installed: the one called `pytorch` supports PyTorch and Python 3.8, and one called `mindspore` supports [MindSpore 1.2rc1](https://github.com/mindspore-ai/mindspore) and Python 3.7.5 (which is the Python version that MindSpore requires).
 Once the container is built and running, one can use Visual Studio Code to connect to it and start development within the container.

 ### Uninstalling Plato